kakutodaniel/BCA-Challenge/README.md

 - Swagger 6.5

 ## Requirements
-To run this project, you will need the following:
+To run and test this project, you will need the following:

 - [.NET 6 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/6.0)
-- Swagger, which will be launched when you run the application, Postman or another tool to test the endpoints
+- Postman or another tool to test the endpoints (or Swagger, which will be launched when you run the application)

 ## Endpoints Overview
 Here is an overview of the main API endpoints available: